Serving all people by providing personalized health and wellness through exemplary care, education and research.

 TNM staging system

 The two systems are very similar.
-The TNM system is:
+They both use the TNM system which is:

 T stands for tumor.
 This category notes details about the tumor itself.